Battle of Sirte (2011): First opposition attack repelled

 On 15 September, a spokesman for the National Transitional Council claimed that after being bogged down about 50 km from Sirte for the past several days, opposition fighters had made a major push and reached the western outskirts of Sirte.
-NTC forces reached the Gharbiyat Bridge on the southwestern edge of the city, and were encountering resistance from Gaddafi loyalists.
+NTC forces reached the Gharbiyat Bridge on the southwestern edge of the city, and encountered resistance from Gaddafi loyalists.
 That evening, an NTC military spokesman told Reuters that NTC forces had entered the city itself and that heavy fighting had erupted.
 A few hours later, the Misrata military council announced that their fighters had taken control of the city center and the exit road, and were cleaning out pockets of resistance, particularly along the beachfront, where remnants of the Khamis Brigade were believed to be holding out.
 A short time later, however, a spokesman for the opposition forces stated that they were 8–10 kilometers from the city center, having withdrawn to treat casualties.

 On 16 September, Al Jazeera claimed that Sirte's airport, 10 kilometers south of the city, was under NTC control.
 It was also confirmed that opposition forces had been compelled to retreat from the city itself the previous night, after entering it briefly, due to heavy resistance.
 On 16 September NTC forces launched a larger offensive into the city, and heavy fighting ensued on Sirte's main boulevard, 1 September St.

 According to a man claiming to be a spokesman for opposition fighters from inside Sirte, local opposition forces already controlled much of the city, and had been under siege by pro-Gaddafi forces for several months.
 The man's identity and his claims could not be independently confirmed.